BorowiecK2018/Reflection/README.md

+# Reflection 16
+## 05/18/2018
+This semester I have completed multiple projects such as the bootstrap, pizza project, and javascript project.
+This semester I learned how to code in ubuntu and javascript.
+I learned that you need time and patience to code into ubuntu.
+I've also learned that it is better learning yourself than someone showing you how to do it.

 # Reflection 15
 ## 05/11/2018
 This week I have finished my bootstrap project and very close to completeing my google friday project.
 This week I also learned how bootstrap works and javasript.
 This week we all learned how to use main.js which was a javascript file that we used to make a noun, verb, and a adjective entering sheet were you enter one of those and gives you the list of them.
 Another thing I learned this week was how to use javascript to make a keyboard controler.